SirWindfield/cargo-create/README.md

 ## Examples

 An example template repository can be found over at https://github.com/SirWindfield/template-test.
+For a more complex example take a look at the `template` branch of https://github.com/SirWindfield/zerotask-rust-bin-template/tree/template.

 ## Note